Far-right politics in Croatia: Names of squares and streets

 A square in the central part of Zagreb had been named the "Square of the victims of fascism" (Trg žrtava fašizma) because during World War II, over sixteen thousand people had been deported via the square to concentration camps.
 In the early 1990s, this square was renamed to "Square of great Croats" (Trg hrvatskih velikana).
-This decision was later reverted in December 2000 during Milan Bandić's mayoralty of Zagreb.
+This decision was later walked back in December 2000 during Milan Bandić's mayoralty of Zagreb.

 In several Croatian cities, streets were renamed after Mile Budak, a prominent Ustaša ideologist, on the basis that he was otherwise a writer.
-The moves to hail Budak this way, were supported by 120 university professors, scholars, and other public figures.
-Conversely, the leftist newspaper Feral Tribune regularly satirized the Mile Budak streets, and its journalists explicitly criticized this trend.

-The renaming of streets and squares after Budak (and other Ustaša-related people) has mostly been reversed by recent governments.
-In 2003, Ivo Sanader's government decided to finally deal with the issue which resulted in a decision to rename all the streets bearing Budak's name.
+In 2003, Ivo Sanader's government decided to rename all the streets bearing Budak's name.
 In 2004, a plaque commemorating Budak's birth in the village of Sveti Rok was removed by the same authorities.
-Numerous local authorities however refused to follow up with the renames or delayed them.

-On 6 October 2009, the Croatian extreme right-wing NGO, the Croatian Cultural Movement (HUP), publicly declared its intention to erect a monument in honour of former Ustaše leader Ante Pavelić in Zagreb adjacent to the capital's centre square.
-The Israeli director of the Simon Wiesenthal Center slammed the proposed monument as a falsification of history and an insult to the memory of the victims of the NDH.
-No such monument was actually erected.
+In November 2016 in Jasenovac, a plaque with the slogan "Za dom spremni" was unveiled.